I'm Starving: Why Should I Do Charity? 21: Light of Hope (1)

 "Principal Li, we need your help."
 Su Yuqing cut straight to the point.
 "How quickly can you gather villagers for a meeting?"
 0

-Two hours later, the Village Committee Meeting Room was packed with people.
-Lin Xiaofan stood at the front by a blackboard, his palms sweating.
-Dozens of eyes were fixed on him—wrinkled old men, women holding infants, and a few bold children peeking through gaps in the crowd.
+Two hours later, the village committee meeting room was packed with people.
+Lin Xiaofan stood at the front by the blackboard, his palms sweating.
+Dozens of eyes were fixed on him—wrinkled elders, women holding infants, and a few bold children peeking out from behind adults.
 0

-"We want to establish 'Weiguang Public Welfare'..."
+"We want to establish 'Glimmer Charity'..."
 Lin Xiaofan's voice trembled as he nearly bit his tongue.
 0

-Su Yuqing could no longer watch and took over the microphone.
-"To put it simply, we will use every penny donated by city folks for everyone's benefit without exception.
-But there’s one condition—" she scanned the crowd, "every penny's destination must be clearly recorded so everyone can check."
+Unable to bear it any longer, Su Yuqing took over the microphone.
+"To put it simply, we will use every penny donated by city folks for your benefit without exception.
+But there’s one condition—" She scanned the crowd.
+"Every cent spent must be clearly recorded so everyone can check."
 0

 The meeting room buzzed with murmurs as villagers whispered among themselves.
 An old man with missing teeth shouted, "Why should we trust you?
 That Boss Zhao said nice things too..."
 0

 Lin Xiaofan instinctively reached for his phone in his pocket but instead felt something else—the smooth pebble given to him by a child from the mountains.
-He took a deep breath and stepped closer to the old man.
+He took a deep breath and approached the old man.
 "Sir, do you raise chickens?"
 0

-"What if I told you that for every pound of grain you feed your chickens, I would give you one hundred pounds—but you must continue raising chickens with that hundred pounds...
+"What if I told you that for every pound of grain you feed them, I would give you a hundred pounds—but you must continue raising chickens with that hundred pounds...
 Would you do it?"
 0

 The old man widened his eyes in disbelief.
 "Is there such a good deal?"
 0

-Laughter erupted in the meeting room, instantly lightening the atmosphere.
-Su Yuqing shot Lin Xiaofan an astonished glance and quietly gave him a thumbs-up.
+Laughter erupted in the meeting room as tension dissipated instantly.
+Su Yuqing looked at Lin Xiaofan in surprise and quietly gave him a thumbs-up.
 0

-Three days later, "Weiguang Public Welfare" would be officially established at the Village Committee.
+Three days later, "Weiguang Public Welfare" was officially established at the village committee.
 A simple wooden sign bore the first rule: "All accounts are open to the sun."
-During the unveiling ceremony, Lin Xiaofan's phone vibrated with a notification: 0
+During the unveiling ceremony, Lin Xiaofan's phone vibrated with notifications: 0

 【New organization certification approved】 0